abhaumik107/Win-Factor98/week_3/readme.md

  -  A very good [book](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/understanding-machine-learning-theory-algorithms.pdf) on core ml topics, can start reading this to build a very strong foundation in ml (should've shared this earlier).
  - Another good books - [ISLR](https://static1.squarespace.com/static/5ff2adbe3fe4fe33db902812/t/6009dd9fa7bc363aa822d2c7/1611259312432/ISLR+Seventh+Printing.pdf) and the [ESLR](https://hastie.su.domains/ElemStatLearn/).
 You can go through the above topic content from ISLR.
 This part is not expected to be covered in a week, you can start studying it and gradually understand the algos from a mathematical pov, but again you dont need this much for implementation ;)

+## Week 3 Assignment
+This week you will be working with decision trees, boosting algorithms, PCA, and feature selection techniques.

+Generate at least 10-20 relevant features, check the correlation between them, and then use PCA to reduce the dimensionality of your dataset.
+You will also now implement decision trees and boosting algorithms like XGBoost for prediction - notice the change in performance from last week.

+### Tasks
+1. **Decision Trees**: Implement a decision tree model using the dataset provided.
+2. **Boosting Algorithms**: Implement boosting algorithms like XGBoost or AdaBoost on the dataset.
+3. **PCA**: Apply PCA to reduce the dimensionality of your dataset and visualize the results.
+4. **Feature Selection**: Use techniques like Recursive Feature Elimination (RFE) to select the most important features from your dataset.
+5. **SHAP Explainer**: Use SHAP (SHapley Additive exPlanations) to interpret the predictions of your models.